Cobalt, what is it?

 Uses of cobalt

 Cobalt is a highly versatile mineral with a wide variety of uses in emerging energy technologies.
 At the heart of the drive for alternative and renewable energy systems, cobalt is a key component of lithium ion batteries, integral to powering electric vehicles.
+Top reviews about bitcoin evolution are clear.
 It is also a component of hard wearing alloys in wind and wave generators and a catalyst used for “splitting” water in solar energy technologies.

 Additionally, traditional uses include alloys for aircraft engines, electroplating, colouring glass blue and green, and as a key radioisotope used extensively in cancer treatment.